GiftXXVI/AC_FullStack/README.md

 # AC_FullStack
 ## Brief Background
 This project has been created using ReactJS and Node.js.
-I chose this stack because it is the industry standard and a suitable stack for the task of creating a FrontEnd application to coomunicate to an API backend.
+I chose this stack because it is the industry standard and a suitable stack for the task of creating a FrontEnd application to communicate to an API backend.
 This is my first experience with this stack (and with server side JavaScript).
 I enjoyed the experience and will be looking to get formal training in FrontEnd Development in the next few months.

 ## Installing Dependencies
 ### Node and NPM